Skip to main content

 If the park or caravan owner pays the compensation you have asked for, you don’t need to take any further action.

-If the park or caravan owner does not pay you, or reach an agreement with you, within the timeframe in your notice or letter, you can apply to VCAT for compensation.
+If the park or caravan owner does not pay you within the timeframe in your notice or letter, you can apply to Rental Dispute Resolution Victoria (RDRV) to resolve the dispute.

 Here’s what you can do next